How are weather decisions made?

 It’s dark outside, the quiet before the dawn when most of the State College Area School District community is still sleeping.

-During the winter, O’Donnell and Swauger often rise early to begin determining whether the district will announce a 1-hour, 2-hour or 3-hour-delay, or cancel school, because of the weather.
+During the winter, Johnson and Swauger often rise early to begin determining whether the district will announce a 1-hour, 2-hour or 3-hour-delay, or cancel school, because of the weather.
 After carefully considering information from various sources, they make the call for almost 7,000 students and their families — school as usual, a shorter morning or closure.

 The essential question for the district: Are the conditions safe for all students to arrive at school from home in a safe manner?

-“Mr. Swauger and I take these decisions very seriously,” O’Donnell said.
+“Mr. Swauger and I take these decisions very seriously,” Johnson said.
 “The safety of our students is our highest priority.
 We are fortunate to have great cooperation from our municipalities, weather experts within our community, and neighboring school districts.”

 Few, if any other, school districts draw on as much information and expertise as part of their protocols for weather-related concerns.